 If you’re finding your lead generation tactics ineffective, it could be because of an under-performing or non-existent communications plan.

-A study completed by QS in 2017 indicated that 72% of students still prefer to be contacted by universities via email.
+A recent study indicated that email remains the best way to reach out, according to 87% of prospective students.
 Email is far from dead, and should still be the primary tool used when connecting with your leads.

 See below for what you should include when putting together your lead communications plan.
 These tactics will help ensure your strategy is a winning one and turns leads into conversions.

 If a student is requesting information from your institution or providing you with their contact information, it’s because they want to hear from you and learn more.
 The worst thing you can do is not respond to their request.
-Think of the first impression that makes.
-It’s not a good one.
+If you’re not responding to a lead within 24 hours, you need to know that other schools are.

 If you are responding, make sure that you’re doing it in a timely manner.
 Responding within 1 to 3 days of receiving the request is best practice.
 This will help ensure they keep you top of mind.